OmarIthawi/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 Columns in the teams_courseteammembership Table
 ================================================

-This table stores information about teams-related activity in a course.
+This table stores information about learners who are members in a team.

 **History**: Added September 15 2015.